How Acoustics Play A Role In The Value Of A Project

 Acoustical Surfaces has a wide selection of products that help improve the STC and NRC scores of respective rooms.
 From exterior wall and ceiling solutions like WoodWool, PolyMax, and Echo Eliminator, to interior solutions such as Green Glue or other noise isolation products, Acoustical Surfaces can help you stop noise between rooms.
-Properly outfitting a project to prevent this sound transmission increases the overall value of the project, and helps increase the overall performance of the finished space.
+Properly outfitting a project to prevent this sound transmission increases the overall value of the project, and helps increase the overall performance of the finished acoustic space.

 Keep Outdoor Sound Where It Belongs

 The inherent value of buildings and structures lies in their ability to shield occupants from outdoor factors.
 While some of the more tactile examples, and certainly the ones that are immediately apparent, are shelter from weather and temperature, sound is valuable as well.
-Think of the best museums or movie theaters that exist; part of the quality of that space is the way that they sound.
+Think of the best museums or movie theaters that exist; part of the quality of that acoustic space is the way that they sound.
 An acoustically treated and optimized space almost makes patrons feel as if they have stepped into an entirely different world.
 That is the feeling that should be worked towards to infuse another level of quality and detail into your next project.

 This aspect is especially important for designers and architects that work in urban settings.
 The noise of a city can be incredibly loud, and difficult to keep out.
 Working with soundproofing solutions that not only absorb and diffuse the inside noise, but soundproof the space from external sources, helps to build a better finished product.